the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

 Often using `React.SyntheticEvent` instead of `React.ChangeEvent` or `React.FormEvent` is usually enough.
-Going up to the App component again, we apply the same type for the callback handler there:
+Going up to the App component again, we apply the same type for the callback handler:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~